Oberon (operating system): AOS/Bluebottle/A2

 Around 2010, the computer science department at ETH Zurich began exploring active objects and concurrency for operating systems, and has released an early version of a new language Active Oberon and a new operating system for it, first named Active Object System (AOS) in 2002, then due to trademark issues, renamed Bluebottle in 2005, then renamed A2 in 2008.
 It is available from ETH Zurich with most source via the Internet.
-Native versions (A2) run on bare hardware, and are currently possible for Intel IA-32 and x86-64 single- and multi-processor systems, and for the StrongARM CPU family.
-Versions for other operating systems are available on Windows (WinAos), Unix (UnixAos), Linux (LinuxAos), and macOS (DarwinAos).
+Native versions of A2 run on single- and multi-processor IA-32 and x86-64 hardware, both on bare metal and inside virtual machines.
+It was previously also available for the StrongARM CPU family.
+Versions which execute as programs under other operating systems are available on Windows (WinAos), Unix (UnixAos), Linux (LinuxAos), and macOS (DarwinAos).
 More detailed information about A2 is on the Russian Wikipedia pages about A2.

 stailaOS

 As a part of an industrial research project the Native Systems Group of ETH Zurich has developed an application-specific operating system named stailaOS which is based on the latest version Oberon OS.
-It is intended for uses such as real-time analytics, high performance automated trading system (ATS), main memory based enterprise resource planning (ERP), etc.
+It is intended for uses such as real-time analytics, financial applications, main memory based enterprise resource planning (ERP), etc.

 Native Oberon

 Native Oberon is an Oberon System that runs on bare hardware.
-PC-Native Oberon is a version that runs on IA-32 (x86-32) PC hardware.
+PC-Native Oberon is a version that runs on IA-32 PC hardware.
 There has never been a V4 Native Oberon, so all information in this section implicitly assumes that it is System 3.
 Native Oberon has small hardware requirements: 133 MHz Pentium, 100MB hard disk, VESA 2 graphics card with resolution minimum of 1024x768 pixels, optional 3Com network card.
 The basic system runs from one HD floppy disk, and more software can be installed through a network.
 The full installation includes the Gadgets GUI.
 It is written fully in the language Oberon.
 The latest available version was 2.3.7.
 It is dated 5.
 January 2003 and sometimes also labeled as Update/Alpha, especially on the ftp-server of ETHZ.
 Later versions were incorporated in AOS/BlueBottle/A2.

 LNO

 A version named Linux Native Oberon (LNO) uses Linux as a hardware abstraction layer (HAL).
 Its goal is to be as compatible as possible to PC-Native Oberon.
 Other versions of the Oberon System, without Native in the name, had partly modified interfaces of low level modules.
-In 2015, Peter Matthias revitalized LNO under the name Oberon Linux Revival (OLR) as a multi-platform distribution running seamlessly on Intel x86, ARM, MIPS, and RISC-V. It runs well on the Raspberry Pi and on the low cost CHIP computer; with some tweaking (adjusting group membership or/and permissions on some devices) it runs well on Tiny Core Linux.
+In 2015, Peter Matthias revitalized LNO under the name Oberon Linux Revival (OLR) as a multi-platform distribution running seamlessly on Intel x86, ARM, MIPS, and RISC-V. It runs well on the Raspberry Pi and on the low cost (discontinued) CHIP computer; with some tweaking (adjusting group membership or/and permissions on some devices) it runs well on Tiny Core Linux.
 OLR interfaces with Linux kernel by direct system calls.
 As of June 2017, OLR lacks a network layer.